 Above I-66, the Ranger Road tributary flows briefly through a modest wooded triangle of land of uncertain ownership (likely VDOT).
 The last upstream open water is here at Bushman Drive.
 We may expect extensive disturbance to the tributary and its woods here and on the south side of I-66 as the I-66 Outside the Beltway project proceeds.

 Mosby Woods Tributary of Accotink Creek:

-June 15 & 18, 2018: Walked upstream along the Mosby Woods tributary of Accotink Creek in the Northwest Watershed area.
+June 15 & 18, and July 29, 2018: Walked upstream along the Mosby Woods tributary of Accotink Creek in the Northwest Watershed area.

 The Mosby Woods tributary joins the North Fork of Accotink Creek in the Willow Woods Open Space in Fairfax City.
-A stub of a tributary joins at the Oakton Park Apartments.
-At its far upstream end, three tiny branches unite to form the Mosby Woods tributary.
+The main branches of the Mosby Woods tributary originate north of I-66 and flow through the heart of the cloverleaf at Chain Bridge Road.
+At its far upstream end, three tiny branches unite to form the main Mosby Woods tributary.

 "Mosby Woods" is not an official name for this tributary, but rather a working title of convenience found on the Fairfax City streams map.